Cubital Tunnel Syndrome Workers’ Comp Settlement and Benefits

 How Can You Get Cubital Tunnel Syndrome On The Job?

-Cubital tunnel syndrome due to work usually affects people whose jobs require repetitive motion.
+Cubital tunnel syndrome due to work usually affects people whose jobs require repetitive stress or motion.
 The types of jobs that may lead to cubital tunnel problems are similar to those that lead to carpal tunnel.
 Just a few examples include:

 - Office work

 - Assembly line work

 - Manufacturing and factory work

 - Construction work and carpentry